Driving service excellence through tenant involvement

-ForViva’s Customer Congress is putting customers at the heart of shaping how a huge number of services are delivered in communities across the North West.
+ForViva’s Tenant Congress is putting tenants at the heart of shaping how a huge number of services are delivered in communities across the North West.

-The formation of the ForViva group in 2015, combined with changes in how housing associations are funded, formed the perfect opportunity for a fresh approach to engaging with customers.
+The formation of the ForViva Group in 2015, combined with changes in how housing associations are funded, formed the perfect opportunity for a fresh approach to engaging with tenants.

-Following a review of the current approach to customer engagement, the Customer Congress was set up in September 2016 to monitor and challenge the performance of services.
+Following a review of the current approach to tenant engagement, the Congress was set up in September 2016 to monitor and challenge the performance of services.

-There are 275 customers who are actively involved in a variety of different groups that shape how group members, City West and Villages Housing Association, operate, with each of these groups now reporting directly to the Congress.
+There are 275 tenants who are actively involved in a variety of different groups that shape how group members, City West and Villages, operate, with each of these groups now reporting directly to the Congress.

 The new group meets every six weeks, and its tasks include: